How to Get Links on SEO 2.0 and Other Blogs

 I have covered the basics of getting links a few times already.
 This time I want to focus on how to get links from blogs.
 I will use an example close to home, this blog here, SEO 2.0

-Guest posting is highly popular these days.
+Guest posting is still popular these days.
 Some friends of mine even offer services for guest bloggers.
 I’ve written down my guest blogging guidelines just a while ago.
-Most bloggers either actively seek out guest postings or are open minded enough to publish them when approached.
+Many bloggers either actively seek out guest postings or are open minded enough to publish them when approached.

 Be around for a while as well and when the time comes to launch something or a newsworthy event will happen I will be glad to interview you instead of rehashing the news everybody else has covered already.